-followed by the nasopharynx (Figure 4(A)).
-At 8 DPC, viral RNA was detected in some of the respiratory tissues of the three principal infected sheep, and similarly as found on 4 DPC, the nasopharynx and trachea had the highest RNA levels (Figure 4(B)).
-At 21 DPC, viral RNA was detected in the nasopharynx of both principal infected sheep euthanized at this time point, as well as in the conchae and ethmoturbinates of one principal infected animal (#718) (Figure 4(C)).
-On day 21 DPC, both sentinel sheep had viral RNA present in the conchae, and one sentinel animal (#710) also had detectable viral RNA in the trachea and bronchi (Figure 4(C)).
+Tissues were collected from sheep euthanized at 4, 8, and 21 DPC (Table 1).
+SARS-CoV-2 RNA was detected in the respiratory tract tissues of all three principal infected sheep euthanized at 4 DPC, with the highest viral RNA loads detected in the trachea followed by the nasopharynx (Figure 4A).
+At 8 DPC, viral RNA was detected in some of the respiratory tissues of the three principal infected sheep, and similarly as found on 4 DPC, the nasopharynx and trachea had the highest RNA levels (Figure 4B).
+At 21 DPC, viral RNA was detected in the nasopharynx of both principal infected sheep euthanized at this time point, as well as in the conchae and ethmoturbinates of one principal infected animal (#718) (Figure 4C).
+On day 21 DPC, both sentinel sheep had viral RNA present in the conchae, and one sentinel animal (#710) also had detectable viral RNA in the trachea and bronchi (Figure 4C).

 SARS-CoV-2 RNA was also detected in the lymphoid tissues.
-At 4 DPC, the tonsil, thymus and several lymph nodes (cranial mediastinal, gastro-hepatic, retroperitoneal, retropharyngeal) from all three principal sheep euthanized on that day were RT-qPCR positive (Figure 4(D)).
-The spleen, and the mesenteric, ileocecal and tracheobronchial lymph nodes of at least one or two out of the three principal sheep were also RNA positive at 4 DPC.
-At 8 DPC, viral RNA was detected in the lymphoid tissues of only some of the three principal sheep (Figure 4(E)).
-At 21 DPC, both principal infected sheep had detectable viral RNA in the tonsil and in the retropharyngeal and tracheobronchial lymph nodes; the tonsil of one sentinel (#710) was also RNA positive (Figure 4(F)).
+At 4 DPC, the tonsil, thymus and several lymph nodes (cranial mediastinal, gastro-hepatic, retroperitoneal, retropharyngeal) from all three principal sheep euthanized on that day were RT-PCR positive (Figure 4D).
+The spleen, and the mesenteric, ileocecal and tracheobronchial lymph nodes of at least 1 or 2 out of the 3 principal sheep were also RNA positive at 4 DPC.
+At 8 DPC, viral RNA was detected in the lymphoid tissues of only some of the three principal sheep (Figure 4E).
+At 21 DPC, both principal infected sheep had detectable viral RNA in the tonsil and in the retropharyngeal and tracheobronchial lymph nodes; the tonsil of one sentinel (#710) was also RNA positive (Figure 4F).
 The lymphoid tissues with the highest viral RNA levels at 4, 8, and 21 DPC were the tonsil, and the retropharyngeal and tracheobronchial lymph nodes.

 Other tissues such as the brain (only #714), olfactory bulb, small and large intestine, heart, liver, kidney and bone marrow were also collected at necropsy and tested for presence of SARS-CoV-2-specific RNA.
-At 4 DPC, the olfactory bulb of two of the three principal animals and the liver of animal #713 were RNA positive, whereas the small and large intestine, kidney, and bone marrow were negative (Figure 4(G)).
-At 8 DPC, the heart of sheep #717 was considered a suspect RNA positive, and the liver and kidney of all three principal sheep were negative (Figure 4(H)).
-At 21 DPC, the olfactory bulb, small and large intestine, heart, liver, kidney, and bone marrow from both principal and sentinel sheep were all negative for the presence of viral RNA (Figure 4(I)).
+At 4 DPC, the olfactory bulb of two of the three principal animals and the liver of animal #713 were RNA positive, whereas the small and large intestine, kidney, and bone marrow were negative (Figure 4G).
+At 8 DPC, the heart of sheep #717 was considered a suspect RNA positive, and the liver and kidney of all three principal sheep were negative (Figure 4H).
+At 21 DPC, the olfactory bulb, small and large intestine, heart, liver, kidney, and bone marrow from both principal and sentinel sheep were all negative for the presence of viral RNA (Figure 4I).
 In addition, whole blood was collected during the 21-day study, but no viral RNA was detected in the blood of any of the sheep enrolled in the study (data not shown).

 Nasal washes, BALF, and CSF collected from sheep at necropsy were also tested for the presence of viral RNA.
-SARS-CoV-2 RNA was detected in the nasal washes of all principal infected sheep at 4 DPC (Supplementary Table 2).
+SARS-CoV-2 RNA was detected in the nasal washes of all principal infected sheep at 4 DPC (Table 2).
 Viral RNA was detected in the BALF of two out of the three principal sheep at 4 DPC (#713, 714) and in one animal at 8 DPC (#716).
 Nasal washes and BALF collected from principal and sentinel sheep at 21 DPC were all negative.
 No viral RNA was detected in the CSF of any of the sheep at any time point.